Understanding Tax Write-Offs for Sellers of Real Estate

 Skinner says it’s vital to keep track of all the money you spend attracting high bids on your home.
 “Remember that staging is also a selling expense,” he remarks, alongside these other selling expenses detailed in IRS Publication 523:

-- Transfer taxes/recording fees: Transfer taxes are one-time fees levied on home sales as a percentage of the property’s value, typically paid by the owner.
-Transfer taxes cover the cost of transferring the home’s deed to its new owner and vary by state, county, and city.
+Transfer taxes and recording fees: Transfer taxes are one-time fees levied on home sales as a percentage of the property’s value, typically paid by the owner.
+They cover the cost of transferring the home’s deed to its new owner and vary by state, county, and city.
 Some states charge no transfer taxes at all.
 If you do have to pay them, though, they can be treated as selling expenses.

-- Settlement or escrow fees: Settlement fees, sometimes called escrow fees, are paid directly to the third-party company that handles the money and title transfers for your home sale.
-Settlement fees are generally divided between the buyer and seller depending on what the purpose of the specific settlement fee is and what is customary in the market where the property is located, but who pays these fees can be a matter for negotiation in many instances.
+Settlement or escrow fees: Settlement fees, sometimes called escrow fees, are paid directly to the third-party company that handles the money and title transfers for your home sale.
+They are generally divided between the buyer and seller depending on what the purpose of the specific settlement fee is and what is customary in the market where the property is located.
+However, who pays these fees can be a matter of negotiation in many instances.
 Expect them to cost about 1% of the home’s sale price.

-- Advertising fees: How much did you spend marketing your home to buyers?
-73% of homes staged prior to listing left the market faster than unstaged homes, according to the Real Estate Staging Association, but staging adds up to $1,500 on average.
+Advertising fees: How much did you spend marketing your home to buyers?
+Staged homes left the market faster than unstaged homes, but staging costs anywhere from $1,500 to $4,000.
 Tack on home photography and you’ll have a sizable pot of deductible costs.
-Just be careful not to double-dip; if your agent included the costs of these marketing services in their commission, you can’t count them as selling expenses twice.
+Just be careful not to double-dip.
+If your agent included the costs of these marketing services in their commission, you can’t count them as selling expenses twice.

-- Attorney fees: If you hire a lawyer to help sell your home (some states require it), expect to pay $200 – $600 an hour.
+Attorney fees: If you hire a lawyer to help sell your home (some states require it), expect to pay $150 to $500 an hour.

-- Appraisal fees: Appraisal fees are paid towards the obtaining of a neutral assessment of your home’s value and are typically paid by the buyer and required by their lender, although you can choose to cover some portion to make a deal more attractive.
-Appraisal fees are around $300 – $400 on average.
+Appraisal fees: Appraisal fees are paid to obtain a neutral assessment of your home’s value.
+They are typically paid by the buyer and required by their lender, although you can choose to cover some portion to make a deal more attractive.
+On average, appraisal fees are around $350 – $550.

 Example: